New to Kindergarten?

 Young Walkers

 An average Kindergartener can walk one kilometre in twenty minutes, and stamina for walking (and all day long) improves quickly with daily practice.
-Often, small children have a harder time sitting still than they do moving for that amount of time.
-In fact, 20 minutes of physical activity at the beginning of the day can boost metabolism, increase mental focus for up to four hours, and help your child sleep better at night.
-Parents are responsible for ensuring small children are supervised on the walk to school.
+Often, small students have a harder time sitting still than they do moving for that amount of time.
+In fact, 20 minutes of physical activity at the beginning of the day can boost metabolism, increase mental focus for up to four hours, and help your student sleep better at night.
+Parents/caregivers are responsible for ensuring small students are supervised on the walk to school.